 Contestability period: This is a set amount of time, typically two years from the policy issue date, when the insurer confirms details of your personal information and policy and may contest and deny claims.

-Exclusions: There are factors that can invalidate or limit a death benefit, with suicide being the major one.
+Exclusions: There are factors that can invalidate or limit a death benefit.
 Most policies won’t pay a death benefit if the insured commits suicide within the contestability period.
-Misstatement of age or sex can also limit the death benefit, and any misrepresentation of information you provide could result in the policy being voided or could even be considered insurance fraud.
+Misstatement of age or sex can also limit the death benefit.
+Any misrepresentation of information you provide could result in the policy being voided or could even be considered insurance fraud.

 Premiums: This section details premiums, grace periods and reinstatement.
 Policies stay in force as long as you pay the premiums.
 Most policies have a grace period of 31 days, but it can vary.
-If payment is not received by the end of the grace period, the policy will lapse.
+The policy will lapse if payment isn’t received by the end of the grace period.

 Reinstatement allows you to reinstate a lapsed policy.
-This is not available on all policies, so verify if yours can be reinstated and what conditions must be met for reinstatement.
+This isn’t available on all policies, so verify if yours can be reinstated and what conditions must be met for reinstatement.